mkf/ingressmedal/README.md

 ***The code is now partly functional***

-It can give you the amount of AP you gained from different actions.
+It can print you the amount of AP you gained from different actions.
 Percents coming soon.

 Currently you have to enter the numbers manually.
 I'm going to implement OCR in the future.